Corruption in Mauritius: Affaire Boskalis

 In 2013, Dutch dredging group Boskalis was fined the equivalent of €1000 by a court in Mauritius for making illicit payments to a port official.
-Witness Jan Cornelis Haak, a representative of Boskalis International Bv pleaded guilty of giving bribes and kickbacks of Rs 3 Millions in US Dollars and Euros to the ex-minister and allies to secure the major contract for dredging the port in 2006.
+Witness Jan Cornelis Haak, a representative of Boskalis International Bv, pleaded guilty of giving bribes and kickbacks of Rs 3 million in US Dollars and Euros to ex-minister Siddick Chady and his allies to secure the major contract for dredging the port in 2006.
 Following the same Boskalis bribery scandal, Prakash Maunthrooa (ex-director of Mauritius Ports Authority (MPA) and political lobbyist for several parties), was found guilty and was sentenced to nine months' jail time in November 2019.
 Siddick Chady (ex-chairman of MPA and prominent former Labour (PTr) was also sentenced to nine months in jail.
-Chady and Maunthrooa had received around Rs 3 Millions in bribes and kick-backs to favour contractor Boskalis in the award of dredging contracts near Canal Anglais and others.
+Chady and Maunthrooa had received around Rs 3 million in bribes and kick-backs to favour contractor Boskalis in the award of dredging contracts near Canal Anglais and others.
 Boskalis made some payments to Siddick Chady via Gilbert Philippe, chairman of the MPA.
-Moreover, Boskalis also paid Siddick Chady six times via Yashraj Films (India) and Maurifilms (Réunion island) for Siddick Chady's private film-importing company Blockbuster.
+Moreover, Boskalis also paid Siddick Chady six times via Yashraj Films (India) and Maurifilms (La Réunion) for Siddick Chady's private film-importing company, Blockbuster.

 Affaire Sunkai Ponzi Scheme

 Former PMXD municipal councilor Bhimla Ramloll (nicknamed Madame Kaba or "handbag lady") was arrested in April 2013 following the collapse of a Ponzi scheme hosted by her company Sunkai Company Limited.
 Victims of the Sunkai Ponzi scheme had been promised that their investment would double within three months.
 Several policemen were acting as agents for Bhimla Ramloll's scheme and a number of lawyers were also actively involved in her business.
-The estimated total cost of Ramloll's fraud is Rs 768 Million.
+The estimated total cost of Ramloll's fraud is Rs 768 million.
 In May 2018, she was arrested for her involvement in an armed robbery at a jeweller's shop in Rose Belle.
-Bhimla and her husband Mohit Ramloll were accused of money laundering having purchased a plot of 365 square meters in Sodnac for Rs 2.6 Million to launder money.
+Bhimla and her husband Mohit Ramloll were accused of money laundering having purchased a plot of 365 square meters in Sodnac for Rs 2.6 million to launder money.
 In May 2021, the court hearing was postponed for the 17th time as her lawyer claimed to be too sick to represent her.
-Thus Bhimla Ramloll and her husband Mohit Ramloll were granted bail against payment of Rs 200,000.
+Thus, Bhimla Ramloll and her husband Mohit Ramloll were granted bail against payment of Rs 200,000.